Keep border issue at ‘appropriate position’, focus on long term ties: China tells India | Law-Order

 Asked for his reaction, Wang said that both sides held in-depth and candid talks on resolving the disengagement from the remaining areas of Eastern Ladakh after the withdrawal from Pangong Tso lake area.

-Asked why China is not disengaging its troops from the remaining areas after the withdrawal from Pangong Tso, Wang said, ''I would like to stress that recently, China and India through diplomatic and military channels maintained close communications''.

-''On the basis of realising disengagement in the Galwan Valley and Pangong Tso, the two sides held candid and in-depth exchange of views on resolving remaining issues in the Western section of the boundary,” he said.
+To a follow-up question on Misri’s remarks, Wang reiterated that ''we hope that the Indian side will work with China to meet each other halfway, bear in mind the overall interests of the long-term development of China-India relations, cherish the hard-won deescalation of the situation in the border areas, uphold peace and tranquility in the border areas with concrete actions and bring China-India relations back to the track of sound and steady development.''
+Asked why China is not disengaging its troops from the remaining areas after the withdrawal from Pangong Tso, Wang said, ''I want to stress that recently, China and India have maintained close communication through diplomatic and military channels.'' ''On the basis of realising disengagement in the Galwan Valley and the Pangong Lake area, the two sides have had a candid and in-depth exchange of views on promoting the settlement of the remaining issues in the western sector of the China-India boundary,'' he said.

-''We hope that the Indian side will abide by the agreements between the two militaries and consensus of the two sides and take concrete measures to safeguard peace and tranquility along the border,'' he said.
+''We hope that the Indian side will work with China to meet each other halfway, follow relevant agreements and consensus between the two countries and the two militaries, and uphold peace and tranquility in the border areas with concrete actions,'' he added.

 In his address, Misri said the ''sustainable solution'' to the ''present difficulties'' in the Sino-India relations is ''it must be one, as External Affairs Minister Dr. S Jaishankar has suggested, that is based on mutual sensitivity and respect and paves the way for maximizing our mutual interests''.